tiy-hou-q2-2015-rails/week-7-lab/README.md

 ## Hard Mode

-* Add an autocomplete dropdown text box that lets you search your notes and urls
 * Have the main homepage, and sign-in / sign-up should not be their own pages, but should be re-rendered when the user signs in
 * Sign in should also be a modal